 Kia e-Niro interior & comfort

-The Kia e-Niro is a cushy, easy-going car with a solidly finished and user-friendly interior
+The Kia e-Niro is a comfortable, easy-going car with a solidly finished and user-friendly interior

-The e-Niro’s interior is conventionally laid-out and easy to understand, but with some interesting mood lighting, digital driver readouts and a funky rotary gear selector, it looks good as well.
-The standard equipment list is hard to fault, too.
+The e-Niro’s interior is conventionally laid-out and easy to understand, if a little dull.
+It does have some interesting mood lighting, digital driver readouts and a funky rotary gear selector at least, but rivals such as the Peugeot e-2008 are more interesting to sit in.
+The Kia's standard equipment list is hard to fault, though.

 Kia e-Niro dashboard

-The Kia’s dashboard is easy to use, with conventional buttons for the air-conditioning controls and a high-set 10.25-inch touchscreen on '3' models and upwards.
-You'll use this display to control most of the car’s other functions, including the standard-fit smartphone connectivity options.
+The Kia’s dashboard is easy to use, with conventional buttons for the air-conditioning controls and a high-set 10.25-inch touchscreen (on the 3 and 4+ trim levels).
+You use this display to control most of the car’s other functions, including the standard smartphone connectivity.
 Less normal-looking is the rotary gear selector that sits at the foot of the dashboard, but it’s foolproof to use and looks good.

 Although there are areas where the materials feel a bit cheap and scratchy, you have to look for them, as in most areas the switches feel well damped and the surfaces are quite tactile.
 Overall, it’s a well judged dashboard that’s both good to look at and easy to use.